MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/how-to-deploy-manage-web-services.md

 While R code can come in several forms, the code and models for Python services comes in the form of a function handle.

-A code sample for publishing Python web services can be [found in this Quickstart](quickstart-deploy-python-web-service.md).
+A code example for publishing Python web services can be [found in this Quickstart](quickstart-deploy-python-web-service.md).

 <a name="realtime"></a>